zevbaker/Byte-me/For-Loop/Readme.md

 The LCM of 15 and 20 is : 60

 46. Write a program in C to convert a binary number into a decimal number using math function.
-Go to the editor Test Data :
+Test Data :
 Input the binary number :1010100
 Expected Output :